LesleyLai/blog/contents/blog/2023_life_upfate/en.md

 I have decided not to respond to the email.

-It has become increasingly evident to me that this country and university do not welcome me.
+It has become increasingly evident that this country and university do not welcome me.
 Worry not; I don't plan to linger.
-At this point, I don't even intend to finish my Computer Science degree anymore.
+At this point, even if I get a U.S. visa, I don't intend to finish my Computer Science degree anymore[^4].
 I will just get my Apply Math degree done and yeet myself out of their sacred country ASAP.

+[^4]: I used to have a Computer Science and Applied Math double degree.
+The university canceled my CS degree and said that I could pursue it again after I graduate from the Applied Math one